Project case study

 Product Boundary

-The application should support documentation.
-It should not make clinical safety decisions.
+The application supports documentation.
+It does not make clinical safety decisions.

 flowchart TD